 Research also shows that how and where you lose weight is genetically determined.
 So, you have to look to your family tree to see how your own body type stacks up.
 Additionally, your sex determines how and where you lose weight.
 Due to hormonal differences, women tend to store more fat around the pelvis, buttocks and thighs, where men gain weight around their bellies.

 This is actually partially true!
-You can do all of the planks, taps, lifts and drops that you want, however, if you aren’t eating nutritionally-dense foods, a layer of fat will develop around your mid-section and may conceal those strong ab muscles underneath.
-Additionally, some foods, such as cruciferous vegetables, legumes and dairy may cause bloating, which can also make it more difficult to see the results of your hard work.
+You can do all of the planks, taps, lifts, and crunches that you want; however, if you aren’t eating nutritionally dense foods, a layer of fat will develop around your mid-section and may conceal those strong ab muscles underneath.
+Additionally, some foods may cause bloating (cruciferous vegetables, legumes, and dairy are common culprits), which can also make it more difficult to see the results of your hard work.

 False!
 As children, we often rolled our eyes when an adult told us to stand up straight, but there was some truth to their prodding.
 Think about it: We devote approximately 30 minutes a day to working out, while we spend 12 hours sitting and/or standing.
 This lengthy time spent in these static positions is important.
 Sitting with poor posture for prolonged periods of time can wreak havoc on your hips and lower back.
 But, if you add a little bit of tension in your low abs by contracting them while sitting, it can help to ease the pressure on your back.
 In order to fully engage your abdominals, and in particular your transverse abdominis, you have to pull your navel in toward your spine without shifting the pelvis.
 This engages the TA while also working the other muscles that run along your spine.

 In a perfectly myth-driven world, we could spot reduce our way back to trimmer times by performing a few Low Ab Lifts combined with a dose of less-than-perfect nutrition.
 Sorry to burst your bubble!